riyachandarana/Empirical-Project-2026/README.md

-# Does AI reward the rich?
-Evidence from US labour markets
+# Does AI Reward the Rich?
+Evidence from US Labour Markets

 ## Overview
-This project examines whether US occupations with higher AI exposure show different patterns in wages and different employment levels using the AIOE occupation-level AI exposure index and BLS Occupational Employment and Wage Statistics

-## Repository contents
+This project investigates whether artificial intelligence (AI) is reshaping labour market outcomes across occupations.

+Specifically, it examines whether occupations with higher exposure to AI:
+- earn higher wages
-- `blog.ipynb` or `blog.qmd`: final project write-up
+- employ more or fewer workers

-- `src/`: cleaning, merging, modelling, and figure scripts
-- `data/`: raw, interim, and processed data
-- `output/`: generated figures and tables
+The analysis combines an occupation-level AI exposure index with US labour market data to explore how AI is associated with wages and employment.

+---

+## Research Question

+Does AI exposure increase wages and employment across occupations?

+---

-## Data sources
+## Data Sources

-Place the raw files in:
-- `data/raw/aioe.csv`
+### 1. AI Exposure (AIOE Dataset)
+- Source: AI Occupation Exposure dataset
+- Used: Appendix A (occupation-level scores)
-- `data/raw/employment.csv`
+- Variable:
+  - `ai_exposure`: degree to which occupations are exposed to AI

+### 2. Labour Market Data (BLS OEWS)
+- Source: US Bureau of Labor Statistics
-- `data/raw/earnings.csv`
+- Variables:
+  - `OCC_CODE` → occupation code
+  - `OCC_TITLE` → occupation name
-- `data/raw/labour_demand.csv`
+  - `TOT_EMP` → employment

-## How to replicate
-1. Install dependencies:
-   `pip install -r requirements.txt`

-2. Run the scripts in order:
-   `python src/01_clean_aioe.py`
-   `python src/02_clean_employment.py`
-   `python src/03_clean_earnings.py`
-   `python src/04_clean_labour_demand.py`
-   `python src/05_build_crosswalk.py`
-   `python src/06_merge_data.py`
-   `python src/07_features.py`
-   `python src/08_regression.py`
-   `python src/09_ml.py`
-   `python src/10_figures.py`
+  - `A_MEDIAN` → median annual wage

+### Matching

+Datasets are merged using **SOC occupation codes**, ensuring consistency across sources.

+---

-## Final output
+## Project Structure
-Include the link to the rendered blog or web version here.